kobylev/Linear_regression_assinment/readme.md

 ---

-*This project successfully demonstrates the fundamental concepts of linear regression analysis with practical implementation, comprehensive evaluation metrics, and professional-quality code organization suitable for both educational purposes and real-world applications.*# Linear_regression_assinment
+*This project successfully demonstrates the fundamental concepts of linear regression analysis with practical implementation, comprehensive evaluation metrics, and professional-quality code organization suitable for both educational purposes and real-world applications.*